-See the "Installing ISC Overview" section on page 2-2 for information about setting the port number.
+See the "Installing ISC Overview" section on page 2-2 for information about the installation log.

 Step 2 Enter the default administrative login name, admin, and password, cisco, then click Login.

 This default user provides administrative access to ISC.
 You cannot delete this user.